futurice/ios-good-practices/README.md

 Recommendations:

-- Enable _all_ of the checks in the analyzer (by enabling all of the options in the “Static Analyzer” build setting sections)
+- Enable _all_ of the checks in the analyzer (by enabling all of the options in the “Static Analyzer” build setting sections).
 - Enable the _“Analyze during ‘Build’”_ build setting for your release build configuration to have the analyzer run automatically during release builds.
 (Seriously, do this — you’re not going to remember to run it manually.)
-- Set the _“Mode of Analysis for ‘Analyze’”_ build setting to _Shallow (faster)_
+- Set the _“Mode of Analysis for ‘Analyze’”_ build setting to _Shallow (faster)_.
-- Set the _“Mode of Analysis for ‘Build’”_ build setting to _Deep_
+- Set the _“Mode of Analysis for ‘Build’”_ build setting to _Deep_.

 ### [Faux Pas](http://fauxpasapp.com/)